Convert Documents to PDF in Java with GroupDocs.Viewer

 License Acquisition

-Step 1: Define Output Path
+Step 1: Define the Output Path

 String outputFilePath = "YOUR_OUTPUT_DIRECTORY/output.pdf";